1. What’s your story? Where are you from?

 6. What role does art play in your life?
 How does it change the way you view the world?

-Oh it’s horrible.
+Oh, it’s horrible.
 An all-consuming, thankless parasite that won’t leave me alone.
 I’m sure it wants to spit me out when I’m all spent and I am as frustrated with it as it is with me.
-I do love it though, and my pre-occupation with it is my only viewpoint I have of the world.
-Anything that takes a lot of time is good, because if you are going to lose the time anyway it’s better to dedicate it to a craft.
+I do love it though, and my preoccupation with it is the only viewpoint I have of the world.
+Anything that takes a lot of time is good because if you are going to lose the time anyway it’s better to dedicate it to a craft.
 I really like getting better and it’s the only thing I see as worthwhile really.
 It’s an inevitable thing I can’t help but do.
 I think I must be hardwired as an illustrator otherwise I wouldn’t be willing to suffer the hardships of it.
 I really enjoy the process and problem solving, but because creating is the only thing I take seriously now, I don’t think I afford the same luxury of fun as people who can draw for kicks.
 When I was younger there wasn’t any judgement and self-expression came really easy because it’s how I made sense of everything, and now I’m trying to bare responsibility and make sense of things for everybody else.
 I’m more doubtful since I was a kid because of that, but I still organise my outlook through my drawings and I think I’m getting closer every day to being as content with what I am doing as I was in the single digits.
 It might sound tragic but I really like the torture of it.
 It’s rewarding.